 Niacinamide’s anti-inflammatory properties make it a treatment worth considering for certain skin conditions marked by inflammation, like rosacea and acne.
 In two double-blind studies, one in 2004 and one in 2013, both written up in the International Journal of Dermatology, a niacinamide solution treated moderate acne as successfully as a well-known acne antibiotic.
 In addition, the niacinamide solution was less irritating to the skin and a better option for people with very sensitive and dry skin.

 Skin Benefits of Vitamin B are apparent.

-Multiple benefits for the skin both externally and internally is what made niacinamide the choice for our facial serum.
+The multiple benefits for the skin both externally and internally is what made us make the choice for our niacinamide facial serum.
 Next month, we will explore Hyaluronic Acid, a natural substance produced by the body, with the highest concentration being in the skin.
 Stay tuned!

 - NLM (National Library of Medicine).
 2012.
 PubMed online scientific bibliography data. http://www.pubmed.gov.

 - EC (Environment Canada).
 2008.
 Domestic Substances List Categorization.
 Canadian Environmental Protection Act (CEPA) Environmental Registry.